Mr-SGXXX/pyerm/README.md

 # PyERM (Python Experiment Record Manager)
-This project is an experiment record manager for python based on SQLite DMS, which can help you efficiently save your experiment settings and results for later analysis.
+This project is a general experiment record manager for python based on SQLite DMS, which can help you efficiently save your experiment settings and results for later analysis.

 *In the current version, all operations will be performed locally.*

 # Introduction
-This project is used to save the settings and results of any experiment consists of three parts: method, data, task.
+This project is used to save the settings and results of any experiment which consists of three parts: method, data, task.

-Besides, the basic information and detail information of the experiment will also be recorded.
+Besides, the basic information and detail information of the experiment can also be recorded.

-All data you want can be efficiently saved by API provided without knowing the detail implement, but I suggest reading the table introduction for further dealing with the records.
+All data you want can be efficiently saved by API provided without knowing the project detail implement, but I suggest reading the table introduction for further dealing with the records.

 ## Install Introduction
 All you need to do for using the python package is using the following command: